timconspicuous/simple-crossposter-extension/README.md

 The extension should now be active.
 You will have to set your Bluesky credentials by opening the extension pop-up and clicking on the cogwheel emoji in the top right.

-Now, whenever your active tab is a tweet, you should be able to fetch its contents by opening the extension pop-up.
+Now, whenever your active tab is a post, you should be able to fetch its contents by opening the extension pop-up.

 ### Alternative installation